Dear Class of 2028,

 9:00 a.m.–3:00 p.m.: Student and Family Meal

-1:00 p.m.–1:30 p.m.: First-Year Student Athlete Welcome: Families
+1:00 p.m.–1:30 p.m.: Student-Athlete Welcome-- First-Years & Families

 Location: Villard Room

 All first-year student-athletes and their families are invited to participate in an information session with Michelle Walsh, Director of Athletics & Physical Education.
-Families of students considering trying out for any varsity or varsity club team(s) are also welcome.
+Families of students considering trying out for any varsity or varsity club teams(s) are also welcome.
 Topics of discussion will include an overview of the sports programs, participation requirements, and resources for student-athletes and families.
 The session will conclude with an open question and answer period.

 2:45 p.m.–4:00 p.m.: First Group Meeting (Orientation Leaders and Student Fellows)